skies09/coders-without-borders/README.md

 * Busy people who need to create to-do lists.

 ### Target Audience
-* People inetrested in bees.
+* People interested in bees.

 # How the website is setup
 ---